Germanus of Granfelden: Veneration

 Germanus and Randoald are regarded as martyrs and became very popular.
 Miracles reportedly took place at their tomb, which became a center of pilgrimage.
 The remains of the martyrs were then in 1477 transferred under the high altar.
 Their cult extended throughout the diocese of Basel and throughout the province of Besancon.
 The progress of Protestantism and a fire at the abbey which had become a collegiate church, of which nothing remains, led the canons to withdraw and transport the relics of the two saints to Délémont in the canton of Jura, where they continue to be venerated.
 The cult of Saint Germanus is still alive in the Catholic canton of Jura, where many churches are dedicated to him.

-His day is 21 February.
-His crosier, one of the oldest remaining, is kept at Musée jurassien d'art et d'histoire in Delémont.
+His feast day, shared with Randoald, is 21 February.
+The crosier of Germanus, one of the oldest remaining, is kept at Musée jurassien d'art et d'histoire in Delémont.